microsoft/vscode-dev-containers/README.md

 To develop the service run the command **Dev Container: Open Folder...** and select the workspace you want to open.
 You can start the services from the command line using `docker-compose -f docker-compose.develop.yml up`.
 If the service is not running, then the action will start the services using `docker-compose up`.
 Once the service is up, VS Code will inject the VS Code headless backend into the container and install the recommended extensions.

 **Please Note:** This injection will happen whenever a container is created.
 Therefore, when you want to continue development on the container use `docker-compose stop` to stop but not destroy the containers.
 In this way the VS Code backend and the extensions do not need to be installed on the next start.

+## Creating the Configuration Files
+The command **Dev Container: Create Configuration File...** helps you to create the configuration files for a folder.
+The command will prompt you for the runtime you want to use in the container and then asks whether the container should export an application port.

 ## Managing Extensions